 Can I exercise after a hair transplant?

-You may be surprised to know that your usual exercise routine can often resume two weeks post-surgery.
 After one week of having your hair transplant, you can start taking small steps to reintroduce light exercise, which doesn’t make you sweat, back into your daily routine.
+However, it is important that for the first 14 days after surgery that you keep your exercise to a minimum.
+You can resume your usual exercise routine two weeks post-surgery.

 Risks of exercising after transplant surgery